Nearsoft/jobs/readme.md

 * Experience defining, planning and measuring projects
 * Indispensable: move to Hermosillo
 * Availability to travel outside of Mexico
-* Portafolio must contain at least 5 main projects focused in UI Design (web or mobile).
+* Portfolio must contain at least 5 main projects focused in UI Design (Web or Mobile).
 Including six screens per project or one complete user flow.
-Make sure you send your screens in high resolution ⭐️ File type: jpgs, pngs or prototypes in invision⭐️
+Make sure you send your screens in high resolution ⭐️ File type: `jpg`, `png` or prototypes in InVision ⭐️

 ### Nice to have

-* Include a brief description of the project, design and ux process
+* Include a brief description of the project, design and UX process

 ## UX Designer
 🚀